skip to main content

 Blog

-Engineers and manufacturing facility teams lead the custom fire apparatus building process in 1,500,000+ square feet of design, manufacturing and assembly space.
-From welding to assembly, experienced team members throughout the manufacturing process have mastered every working feature of each pumper, tanker, aerial and rescue unit component.
+The team that designs and builds Pierce custom fire apparatus does so in 1,500,000+ square feet of design, manufacturing and assembly space.
+From welding to assembly, experienced team members throughout the manufacturing process have mastered every working feature of each pumper, tanker, aerial and heavy-duty rescue (HDR) vehicle.

 Through continued innovation, research and development, Pierce Manufacturing has remained at the forefront of advancing technology and fire truck manufacturing practices.
+Our experienced team and network of dealers offer detailed consultation and planning services to ensure each apparatus order meets the unique needs and specifications of the customer.
 The production of custom fire apparatus helps support communities worldwide and Pierce is up to the task.

-Take a look at the detailed process to build a fire truck below, which demonstrates the labor and devotion that goes into every inch of a new fire truck and be sure to watch this detailed video showing the step-by-step process of fire truck manufacturing.
+Take a look at the detailed process to build a fire truck as explained below.
+It demonstrates the labor and devotion that goes into every cubic inch of a new fire truck and be sure to watch this detailed video showing the step-by-step process of fire truck manufacturing.

 Fire Truck Metal Fabrication Process

-Parts of a fire truck body on the Pierce Manufacturing assembly line is welded.The first step to build a fire truck involves several metal fabrication processes.
-To start, sheet metal is cut into parts using a combination of lasers, turret punches and water jets; this includes cab and body components, sub-assemblies that go into the frame-up, such as bumpers and cross members, and cab doors and sidewalls, to name a few.
+A fire truck being welded during the fire truck metal fabrication process.The first step to build a fire truck involves several metal fabrication processes.
+To start, sheet metal is cut into parts using a combination of lasers, turret punches and water jets.
+This includes cab and body components, sub-assemblies that go into the frame (such as bumpers and cross members), and cab doors and sidewalls, to name a few.

 Once the flat sheet metal cut-outs are completed, parts are formed according to the engineering specifications using a combination of machinery including press brakes and fully automated world-class panel bending equipment.